 1. Nandi Bear

-Nandi Bears have been seen all over the continent of Africa and is called different names depending on its location.
+Nandi Bears have been seen all over the continent of Africa and are called different names depending on their location.
 Some of its names are Chimisit, Duba, Kerit, and Ngoloko.
 There are no known members of the bear family living in Africa now.
-There was a species called the Atlas Bear, but it went extinct in the late 1700’s.
+There was a species called the Atlas Bear, but it went extinct in the late 1700s.

 The Nandi Bear is described as looking like a cross between a bear and a hyena.
 It is about four to six feet tall.
 The coat ranges in color from a reddish brown to a dark, almost black, brown.
 It leaves behind tracks that are almost nine inches long with five toes and look distinctly canine.

 The creature is nocturnal and has been known to kill humans on moonless nights.
 Natives have burned down their own homes after trapping one inside.
 Westerners have also shot at it with no success.